 Now I’m not a huge ‘chain restaurant’ fan, but rather prefer small family-owned eateries.
 But I have to say that you can really get a good Italian meal at Carrabba’s.
 The first time we went with a couple of friends.
 One of them ordered a pasta dish that I had never heard of or tried, “Tagilarini Picchi Pacchiu” In fact this friend ordered two entrees, one to eat while at the restaurant and the other to take home and enjoy at home.
 All I could think of was that this dish must really be good!

 And it is!
-So much so that there numerous sources for the copy cat recipe for Tagilarini Picchi Pacchiu or Linguine Toscana from Carrabba’s.
+So much so that there are numerous sources for the copycat recipe for Tagliarini Picchi Pacchiu or Linguine Toscana from Carrabba’s.

 What is Tagliarini?

 Taglierini (pronounced tah-lyeh-REE-nee) is a thin ribbon-shaped pasta, long like spaghetti, roughly a tenth of an inch wide, similar to tagliatelle, but thin like capellini.
 It is a traditional recipe in regions Molise and Piedmont of Italy, in Piedmont called Tajarin and made of egg dough.
 It’s not easy to find.
 If you can’t find tagliarini you can easily substitute one of these similar pasta shapes: Fettuccine or tagliatelle which, both of which are wider, spaghetti, but lacks the toothy texture of the egg pasta, or finally, linguine works too.
 Tagliarini is used with sturdy sauces and sometimes topped with seafood.
 You may find it in flavored versions such as lemon or pesto as well.
 Tagliarini can be made into soup, or dressed with a little butter and extra virgin olive oil.